AlexDunin11/Final_Lab/README.md

-#i was given a dataset and wa told to change it.
-So i did.
+I was given a dataset and wa told to change it.
+So I did.